Newbridge Silverware Visitor Centre – Museum and Tours

 Museum of Style Icons

-• Audrey Hepburn’s hot‑pink cocktail dress from Breakfast at Tiffany’s and the little black dress from Charade.
+• Audrey Hepburn’s hot‑pink cocktail dress from Breakfast at Tiffany’s and her black Givenchy dress from Charade.

 • The Beatles’ stage suits from the A Hard Day’s Night tour.